Nelson City NZ’s Long-term Plan Lauded for Climate Change Focus

 climate adaptation Nelson City NZ LTP

-Any assumptions that the council makes regarding the effects of climate change should also be supported with appropriate information.
+Any assumptions the council makes regarding the effects of climate change should also be supported with appropriate information.

 The city is proposing $52 million for climate action in the next ten years for resilience projects, including reducing flooding and inundation.
 Part of the budget will go to a city-wide kitchen-waste composting mechanism priced at $13.3 million.